-Front Parking Lot Etiquette: Unattended cars must always be left in a marked parking space.
+Front Parking Lot Etiquette: Unattended cars must always be parked in a parking space.
 No double parking OR parking in red zones.
 Please do not park in the handicapped spaces or reserved spaces.
-No double parking, or parking by a red curb to "just drop something off."
+No double parking, or parking by a red curb for any reason.